oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

           - How our webpack config works.
           - How to deal with some common errors in webpack.

-- [Prayush Dawda's proposal](pdfs/GSoC2020PrayushDawda.pdf): Revamping Math Interactions.
+- [Prayush Dawda's proposal](pdfs/GSoC2020PrayushDawda.pdf) and [final blog post](https://medium.com/@ThePegasus/google-summer-of-code-2020-with-oppia-7542804bb9e9): Revamping Math Interactions.
 Mentor: Akshay Anand.

     - **Milestone 1**:
        - The Algebraic Expression Input and Math Equation Input interactions will be ready for lesson creators to use with the following two rules: